 A few months ago, I decided that I wanted to run “one last race” with my nephews before I left for Scotland, so I searched out the race that was closest to my departure date.
 And that race was today.

-Because the race was “on the other side of the mountains” I drove over last night with my 12-year-old nephew, Haden, and 14-year-old niece, Flik.
+Because the race was “on the other side of the mountains” I drove over last night with my 12-year-old nephew, Haden, and 14-year-old nephew, Parker.
 We then stayed at my baby sister, Royann’s, house with her husband, Javier, and their boys, 12-year-old Adrian and 7-year-old Brendan.
 Then it was an early start for us all to get to Lacey in time for the race.

-After the race was over and the winners were announced, it was time for the hard part—saying goodbye.
+After the race was over and the winners were announced, it was time for the hard part – saying goodbye.
 And because Haden was staying behind with his cousins, it meant one more person to hug.
 My first hug came from Brendan.
-He gave me the best hug he’s ever given me and told me he loved me—and even let me kiss his cheek!
+He gave me the best hug he’s ever given me and told me he loved me – and even let me kiss his cheek!
 Then it was Haden’s turn for a hug.
-And I made him use both arms and gave him a kiss, too.
+And I made him use both arms and kissed him, too.
 Next up was Adrian.
 Again, two arms, kisses, and “I love yous” were exchanged.
-(Promises of post cards and candy from Scotland were made to all of the kids.)
+(Promises of postcards and candy from Scotland were made to all of the kids.)
 Finally, it was time to say goodbye to Royann and Javier.
 Again, good hugs and promises of Skype phone calls.

-Thankfully, Flik was heading back to the homeland with me, which meant a bit of a distraction, which meant I wasn’t a sobbing pile of goo when I drove away!
+Thankfully, Parker was heading back to the homeland with me, which meant a bit of a distraction, which meant I wasn’t a sobbing pile of goo when I drove away!

 It’s going to be hard, but I know that I’m doing what’s best for me.
 After all, Scotland is waiting!

 [Note to self: Drink more water to make up for all the tears that will be flowing!]